-References to Christianity have become increasingly central to national populist rhetoric in the last decade or so (Zúquete 2008: 324-327; Marzouki et al 2016).
+References to Christianity have become increasingly central to national-populist rhetoric in the last decade or so (Zúquete 2008, 324-327; Marzouki, McDonnell, and Roy 2016).
 These have not always been so central.
-Indeed paganist ideas and symbols were influential in the 1980s and 1990s French National Front and the Italian Northern League.21 The accenting of Christianity represents a shift away from these paganist currents - and away from the anticlerical stance that had been foundational for the Austrian Freedom Party.
+Indeed, paganist ideas and symbols were influential in the 1980s and 1990s French National Front and the Italian Northern League.
+The accenting of Christianity represents a shift away from these paganist currents - and away from the anticlerical stance that had been foundational for the Austrian Freedom Party.

 A few examples can serve to illustrate the increasingly common rhetorical references to Christianity.
-In the 2017 Presidential campaign, Marine Le Pen has emphasized the "Christian roots" of France (while at the same time noting that those roots were "secularized" [laicisé] by the Enlightenment);22 so have François Fillon and (before his defeat) Nicolas Sarkozy.
-The Swiss People's Party's program proclaims its commitment to "upholding Switzerland's Western, Christian culture" (Mazzoleni 2016: 50).
-The Italian Lega Nord committed itself to "the defense of the Christian roots of Europe," while one of its leading figures - previously associated with pagan movement - garnered attention for appearing on television in a T-shirt reading "proud to be Christian" (McDonnell 2016:21).
-And in the lead-up to the rerun of the Austrian Presidential
+In the 2017 Presidential campaign, Marine Le Pen has emphasized the "Christian roots" of France (while at the same time noting that those roots were "secularized" [laicisé] by the Enlightenment); so have François Fillon and (before his defeat) Nicolas Sarkozy.
+The Swiss People's Party's programme proclaims its commitment to "upholding Switzerland's Western, Christian culture" (Mazzoleni 2016, 50).
+The Italian Lega Nord committed itself to "the defense of the Christian roots of Europe", while one of its leading figures - previously associated with pagan movement - garnered attention for appearing on television in a T-shirt reading "proud to be Christian" (McDonnell 2016, 21).
+And in the lead-up to the rerun of the Austrian Presidential election of December 2016, the FPÖ candidate Norbert Hofer included the words "so help me God" on his campaign posters, a gesture intended, according to his campaign manager, to signal his "deep embeddedness in the value system of Christian-Western culture".
+The party had earlier campaigned in European elections on the slogan "Abendland in Christenhand" ("the West in Christian hands"); and party head Heinz-Christian Strache - breaking with the party's own long-standing anticlerical traditions - had appeared holding a cross during a demonstration against the construction of an Islamic cultural centre in Vienna.